-Lists of influential Jews are never really lists of Jews.
+Lists of influential Jews are never simply lists of Jews.

 The interesting fact is that the list is still around, still branded, and still changing its center of gravity.